Generalized front propagation for spatial stochastic population models: A Precise Framework for the Voting Algorithm and the Verification of (J2)-(J3)

-In order to prove Theorem \ref{t.realmain}, we show that the hypotheses imply \eqref{j.1}-\eqref{j.4}.
-First, we verify that \eqref{j.2} and \eqref{j.3} hold, by exploiting properties of the $g$-function. \begin{lemma} Suppose that $(\X^{\eps}_t, t \geq 0)$ is a dual process in the sense of Definition~\ref{d.defprocess} which is associated to a $g$-function satisfying \eqref{g.0}-\eqref{g.5}.
+\begin{lemma} Suppose that $(\X^{\eps}_t, t \geq 0)$ is a dual process in the sense of Definition~\ref{d.defprocess} which is associated to a $g$-function satisfying \eqref{g.0}-\eqref{g.5}.
 Then \eqref{j.2} and \eqref{j.3} are satisfied. \end{lemma} \begin{proof} Fix $x$ and $t>0$.
 We can suppress the dependence on $\eps$ since it plays no role in the argument.
 To prove \eqref{j.2}, suppose that $p(\cdot)\leq \hat{p}(\cdot)$.
 This implies that $p(X_{t}(i))\leq \hat{p}(X_{t}(i))$ for all $i\in N(t)$.
 Let $\al \in \mathcal{T}(\X_t)$ be in the second to last generation, i.e. its children are leaves.
 By a similar computation as in \eqref{e.bcomp}, we have that for any $x$, for any $t>0$,

 By \eqref{g.0}, it follows that, in expectation, the Bernoulli parameter of the parent $\Theta_{\al}$ will be larger with $\hat{p}$ than with $p$, thereby increasing the probability that any parent of the leaf children votes 1.
 By iterating this argument through the ancestral process $\X_{t}$, using a computation similar to the above, this implies that